orcaON234/Rust-vpn-project/run.md

 2. cargo update
 //split terminal if running both client and server on the same device
 ## Compile and run server.rs:
-//(optional) connect to Web hosting service, for example cloudflare or ngrok
-//(optional ngrok http http://localhost:12345 // Set your local host to receive online requests cargo run --bin external_server
+(optional) connect to Web hosting service, for example cloudflare or ngrok (optional) ngrok http http://localhost:12345 // Set your local host to receive online requests in cmd cargo run --bin external_server

 ## Compile and run client.rs: